 Archbishop Drummond also remarks on this on his later visit to the parish in 1764, even noting the ministers of the dissenters.
 There were no church goers who were not baptised or due to be baptised, the Public Service was read every day in church and the sacrament of the Lord’s Supper was administered in the parish church every first Sunday in the month.
 It was noted by Drummond that there were up from 1400 communicants in 1764 but only around 200 actually received the sacrament.

-The archbishop granted the inhabitants the right to build a gallery over the south aisle, to remove the pulpit and to convert a pew in the middle aisle on the north aisle into a churching pew which would have also been used as a public seating area.
+In 1794 the archbishop of York granted the inhabitants the right to build a gallery over the south aisle, to remove the pulpit and to convert a pew in the middle aisle on the north aisle into a churching pew which would have also been used as a public seating area.
 The galleries would have been able to seat up to 1,000 church attendants and when the church was very popular within the town and the attendance to church was high, people would reserve seats within these galleries in order to ensure a place for the service.
 It has been said that this reservation system caused some arguments between the inhabitants as people took seats that were not theirs.

 On 22 March 1816 there was a strange occurrence witnessed by the church.
 An earthquake hit Mansfield whilst the congregation were in the church and as the building shook and dust fell from the ceiling the congregation fled, hurting some people through the stampede.
 Many of the houses surrounding the church were damaged with fallen chimneys and cracked walls.